workforce-data-initiative/tpot-airflow/README.md

     git clone https://github.com/workforce-data-initiative/tpot-airflow.git && cd tpot-airflow
     ```

-    To test it out real quick using Docker just run:
+    If you have a Google Console project for OAuth 2.0, run the webserver and scheduler in that same container:

     ```bash
+    export GOOGLE_CLIENT_ID=...
+    export GOOGLE_CLIENT_SECRET=...
-    docker-compose up
+    docker-compose up -d
+    docker-compose exec web airflow scheduler
     ```

-    and explore the UI at [localhost:8080](http://localhost:8080).

-    Then run the scheduler in that same container
+    To test it out real quick using Docker just change line `179` in [airflow.cfg](airflow.cfg#L179) and change it to *authenticate = False* then run the webserver and scheduler in that same container:

     ```bash
+    docker-compose up -d
     docker-compose exec web airflow scheduler
     ```

+    and explore the UI at [localhost:8080](http://localhost:8080).

 2. Install requirements (preferably in a virtual environment)
     ```bash